digitallysavvy/multipeer-chat/README.md

 # multipeer-chat
-An iOS multipeer chat app
+An iOS multipeer chat app written in Swift2